FourierDrive/Repo/docs/storage/mmc/electrical_characteristics.md

 ## Pin Definitions

-The bus includes a clock line, command line, and data lines. eMMC version 4.5 and later versions added pins such as hardware reset and data strobe.
+The pin definitions and signal directions defined below are viewed from the eMMC device's perspective.
+The bus includes a clock line, command line, and data lines, while eMMC version 4.5 and later versions added dedicated pins such as hardware reset and data strobe.

 <table>
   <thead>